<!— Paste next code to the place where in-read ad should appear —>

 24 August 1945

-Soviet auxiliary minesweeper Tszcz-155 captured a japanese schooner in Kurili islands.
+Soviet auxiliary minesweeper Tszcz-155 (ex-civilian converted vessel) captured a Japanese schooner in Kurili islands.

 Soviet minesweeper 'Iskatel' of project 53.